syslog-ng/syslog-ng/modules/python-modules/syslogng/modules/hypr/README.md

   page_size: number of results to return in a single page (optional - defaults to 100)
-  initial_hours: number of hours to search backward on initial fetch (optional - defaults to 4) application_skip_list - list of rpAppIds not to retrieve from Hypr (optional - defaults to ['HYPRDefaultApplication', 'HYPRDefaultWorkstationApplication']) max_performance - Disables json parsing of message for timestamp extraction if True (optional - defaults to False)
+  initial_hours: number of hours to search backward on initial fetch (optional - defaults to 4) application_skip_list - list of rpAppIds not to retrieve from Hypr (optional - defaults to ['HYPRDefaultApplication', 'HYPRDefaultWorkstationApplication']) flags - flags passed to the source, can be used for example to disable message parsing with flags(no-parse) (optional - defaults to empty)

 ### hypr-app-audit-trail()